sigmod/sqlpp/document.md

       { "user_id": 1, "org_name": "geomedia" }
     ]

 Note that `UNNEST` has the "inner" semantics --- if a user does not have any employment history, the tuple corresponding to the user will not be emitted in the result.

+### <a id="Multiple_from_terms">Multiple from terms
 SQL++ allows correlations among different from terms, i.e., a right side `From` binding expression can refer to variables defined on its left side.
-A equivalent unnesting query could be rewritten as:
+A equivalent query to the above unnesting query could be rewritten as:

     SELECT user.id user_id, employment.`organization-name` org_name
     FROM FacebookUsers AS user, user.employment AS employment WHERE user.id = 1;

+In general, query string like `expr1 AS v1 UNNEST expr2 AS v2` is equivalent to `expr1 AS v1, expr2 AS v2`.

 ### <a id="Left_outer_unnest">Left outer unnest
 `LEFT OUTER UNNEST` has the "left outer" semantics.
 For example, field `foo` does not exist in the record for the user with id being 1, but the returned result set still contains the user's id.